 Their openness may shock you but try to remember that this frank attitude is considered normal in the UK.
 British women will likely be annoyed if you express disgust at the idea of menstruation.
 After all they cannot control whether or not it happens so it feels unfair that they might be judged for experiencing it.

 If you find that your menstrual cycle is very painful, or you have any concerns about it, you should speak to a doctor.
+You may have heard of the NHS, or you could be wondering, what do the NHS do?
 You can access free medical care through the NHS.

 Where can you get menstrual health products in the UK?